 Some systems such as those using the Fridgedaire A6 axial compressor allow the compressor to run continuously when the air conditioning is activated by the operator, except when conditions would endanger the compressor.
 Some of these older systems use a superheat switch for protection that will blow a fuse or open the clutch circuit if the compressor head gets too hot with abnormal operating parameters.

 A note on superheat switches: these are usually mounted on the compressor head (in the case of an A6 the rear of the compressor), and usually have only one wire which is live system voltage.
-In the case of an overheat condition, the switch contacts connect and create a short circuit between the live wire and the grounded compressor, blowing the fuse.
+In the case of an overheat condition, the switch contacts connect and create a short circuit between the live wire and the grounded compressor, blowing a fuse.
+Some systems use a thermal circuit breaker rather than a fuse.

 Not all systems have any or all of these feedback devices.
 Some have combined high/low pressure switches.